 - Each presenter or group of presenters must be sponsored by a faculty member willing to assist the students with writing their abstracts and preparing their presentations.

-- Oral sessions are conducted in panel and discussion format.
+- Oral sessions, which will be conducted virtually, are conducted in panel and discussion format.
 Grouped by discipline/topic, each of the four presenters in a panel gives a ten-minute presentation.
 There will be 5 minutes for questions for each presentation.

 How to Participate